missionpinball/mpf-docs/start/features.rst

   anywhere in MPF to game operators.
 + A data manager which handles reading and writing data from disk, including audits, earnings, machine variables, high scores, etc.
++ Power supply management (map drivers to power supplies to make sure not too many things fire at once)

 Tools
 -----